SteamNimmersatt/Arma3_InfantryOnly/documentation/README.md

    - Logging verbosity level

 3. **Performance Improvements**: Event-driven approach reduces CPU usage compared to periodic polling.

-## Extending the Mod
-To extend the mod functionality:

-1. Create new function files in `addons/main/functions/main/`
-2. Register new functions in `addons/main/cfgfunctions.hpp`
-3. Call new functions from the appropriate initialization points

 ## Debugging
 The mod uses the INFONLY logging system with different levels: